krigjo25/Databases/HospitalManagementSystem/Design/TheCase.md

 The hospital would need some nurses, ward boys for the maintance <br>
 of the hospital and for patient care.

-Based sed upon the number of days and treatment bill will be generated.
+Based upon the number of days and treatment bill will be generated.